 Special Transcript for Paid Subscribers of BroadbandCensus.com

 Editor’s Note: The following is an UNOFFICIAL advance transcript/summary of the NTIA’s Broadband Mapping Online Workshop.
 The transcription was made by Drew Clark, Editor of BroadbandCensus.com, and is being made available as a special, time-sensitive benefit to paid subscribers of BroadbandCensus.com Weekly Report.
 We will provide a link to the official NTIA transcript when it is available.
-To purchase your subscription to BroadbandCensus.com Weekly Report, please visit http://broadbandbreakfast.com/?/register/Free-Trial.
+To purchase your subscription to BroadbandCensus.com Weekly Report, please visit https://broadbandbreakfast.com/?/register/Free-Trial.

 DISCLAIMER: This transcription was based upon simultaneous participation in the conference call, and NOT upon an audio recording.
 Therefore, it is possible that there are errors in the transcription portions of this transcript/summary.
 If you identify any errors, please e-mail email@example.com, and they will be corrected.

 WASHINGTON, July 27, 2009 – The National Telecommunications and Information Administration held a workshop, via webinar, on Friday, July 24, from 1 p.m.
 ET to 2:45 p.m.
 The two NTIA officials on the call, Edward “Smitty” Smith, Program Director, State Broadband Data and Development Grant Program, and Anne Neville, focused on the nuts and bolts of the $240 available for broadband data and mapping.
 And they answered dozens of questions about the program.